vearch/vearch/README.md

-# Vectorbase
+# VectBase

-It is a scalable search service of deep learning vectors
+It is a scalable system for deep learning vector search.